ajtanskanen/lifecycle-rl/README.md

-# Life cycle model
+# Life cycle model with reinforced learning & Python

-The life cycle model describes agents making optimal decisions in the framework of Finnish social security.
+A life cycle model describes agents making optimal decisions in the framework of Finnish social security.
 The main interest in this setting is how changes in the social security impacts employment and public finances.

+## Basis

 The library depends on separate <a href='https://github.com/ajtanskanen/econogym'>econogym</a> and
 <a href='https://github.com/ajtanskanen/benefits'>benefits</a> modules.
 Econogym